JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 [supported targets](multiplatform-dsl-reference.md#targets).
 Using intermediate source sets allows you to:

 * **Provide a specialized API for some targets**.
 For example, a library can put an additional Native-specific APIs in an intermediate source set for Kotlin/Native targets but not for Kotlin/JVM ones
 * **Consume a specialized API for some targets**.
 Symmetrically to the previous point, if you want to benefit from a richer API a Kotlin Multiplatform Library provides for some targets, you'll need to have a respective intermediate source set
 * **Use platform-dependent libraries in your project**.
 For example, you can have access to iOS-specific dependencies,

 The Kotlin toolchain ensures that each source set has access only to the API that is available for all targets to which that source set compiles.
 This prevents cases like using a Windows-specific API and then compiling it to macOS, resulting in linkage errors or undefined behavior at runtime.

-The recommended way to set up the source set hierarchy is to use the [Default Hierarchy Template](#default-hierarchy-template).
+The recommended way to set up the source set hierarchy is to use the [default hierarchy template](#default-hierarchy-template).
-It covers the most popular cases only, so if you have an advanced project, you might have to resort to [Manual Configuration](#manual-configuration) - it's a more low-level approach, so it is more flexible, but requires more effort and knowledge.
+The template covers most popular cases.
+If you have a more advanced project, you can [configure it manually](#manual-configuration).
+It's a more low-level approach: it's more flexible, but requires more effort and knowledge.

-## Default Hierarchy Template
+## Default hierarchy template

-Starting with Kotlin 1.9.20, Kotlin Gradle Plugin is shipped with the so-called "Default Source Sets Hierarchy Template" (or just "Default Hierarchy Template").
+The Kotlin Gradle plugin has a built-in default [hierarchy template](#see-the-full-hierarchy-template).

-It's a [template](#see-the-full-hierarchy-template) that contains pre-defined intermediate source sets for some popular cases.
-Kotlin Gradle Plugin will set up those source sets automatically based on the targets in your project
+It contains pre-defined intermediate source sets for some popular use cases.
+The plugin sets up those source sets automatically based on the targets specified in your project.

 Let's look at the example: